Eli-Schei/resource-sheets/M365/Power Apps and PCF/PCF-cheat-sheet.md

 pac auth list

-//then use pcf push to build a temporary solution and then push it to the environment you authenticated with pac pcf push --publisher-prefix ehs
+//then use pcf push to build a temporary solution and then push it to the environment you authenticated with
+//When the code is updated you just need to use this command to push the changes again pac pcf push --publisher-prefix ehs
 ```